Teoscar Hernández Player Props: Mariners vs. Tigers

 Tigers Pitching Rankings

-- The Tigers have a 4.51 team ERA that ranks 23rd across all MLB pitching staffs.
+- The Tigers' 4.46 team ERA ranks 22nd among all MLB pitching staffs.

-- Lorenzen (3-6) gets the starting nod for the Tigers in his 16th start of the season.
-He's put together a 4.03 ERA in 87 2/3 innings pitched, with 66 strikeouts.
+- Olson (1-2) gets the starting nod for the Tigers in his sixth start of the season.
+He has a 4.05 ERA in 33 1/3 innings pitched, with 35 strikeouts.

-- The righty last appeared on Thursday, July 6 against the Oakland Athletics, when he threw five scoreless innings while giving up three hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the righty tossed two innings against the Toronto Blue Jays, allowing one earned run while surrendering one hit.

-- The 31-year-old has amassed an ERA of 4.03, with 6.8 strikeouts per nine innings, in 15 games this season.
-Opposing hitters have a .249 batting average against him.
+- In eight games this season, the 23-year-old has put up an ERA of 4.05, with 9.5 strikeouts per nine innings.
+Opponents are batting .200 against him.

 © 2023 Data Skrive.
 All rights reserved.